RomitKumar/hello-world/README.md

 # hello-world
-this is my repository to learn about github. just playing around.
+this is my repository to learn about github. just playing around to learn more things.